confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 ### Adding the lookup tables

 In the event stream you created above, each activity entry contains only the id for the customer, this is expected as it's a common practice to have [normalized](https://en.wikipedia.org/wiki/Database_normalization) event streams.
-But when it comes time to analyze the data, it's important to have additional customer information to provide context for any analaysts reviewing the results.
+But when it comes time to analyze the data, it's important to have additional customer information to provide context for any analysts reviewing the results.
 You'll also need a table for the calculated offer based off customer activity.

 #### Creating the customer table and inserting records